dvinay/Maven-crash-course/Readme.md

 (or)
 7) java -cp target/hellomaven-1.0-SNAPSHOT.jar com.fuppino.App

-8) Maven plugin is a collection of one or more goals e.g: install plugin, it run the compile, test, package goals
+8) Maven plugin is a collection of one or more goals, goal can be a specific task.
+We can refer to plugin and goal like plugInId:goalId e.g: install plugin, it run the compile, test, package goals

 9) How to add maven build plugin to take java1.8 version